woveon/woveon-logger/README.md

 # woveon-logger
 > A simple logger with: color, file and line number reporting, both aspect and levels of logging, and other sugar in the syntax.

 The main feature wanted was a logger that spewed a line and file in my source code.
-Additional feature were added to the logger over time.
+Additional features were added to the logger over time.

 ## Sample output